nativeit/boilerplate-bash/README.md

 ### BASH BOILERPLATE

+		UPDATE: This repo is no longer under development - please check https://github.com/pforret/bashew for a more modern version of this project

 It's like a mini console framework for bash shell scripting.

 Just use one of 4 methods to generate a new script, that has all the functionality to